-Savaan Brule is a small community, located about nine miles east of Dessalines, in the Artibonite River Valley of Central Haiti.
+Savaan Brule is a small community, located about nine miles east of Dessalines, in the Artibonite River Valley of Central Haiti (here is a map link).
 The community is accessible by foot, motorcycle, or four wheel drive truck most of the year.
 Because there no stores or industry, people walk 2-3 miles to the next village on market days (Wednesday or Saturday) to buy or sell.
 People living in Savon Brule support themselves primarily by subsistence farming and growing extra crops to sell at market.

 Since 2007 the small church on the east edge of the community has run a school for students age three thru sixth grade.
 There are no government run schools in this region, so this is the first school in the area.
 These students range in age from three to eighteen, because students must pass a test each spring to move to the next grade in the fall.
 Passing the annual tests is difficult for several reasons.
 First, only about 20% of the students can afford curriculum so the rest must “look-on” at school or memorize what is said.
 Also, parents frequently need their children to help garden causing attendance to be inconsistent.
 Lastly, school is only four hours per day to enable teachers to attend high school in neighboring towns or to work in their gardens.
 Teachers must garden too, because they are not paid for their teaching.